 Our Board of Directors is responsible for the oversight of management and the strategy of Confluent and for establishing corporate policies.
 Our Board of Directors meets periodically during the year to review significant developments affecting Confluent and to act on matters requiring the approval of our Board of Directors.
-Our Board of Directors met seven times during our last fiscal year.
+Our Board of Directors met six times during our last fiscal year.
 Our Board of Directors has established an Audit Committee, a Compensation Committee, a Nominating and Governance Committee, and a Mergers and Acquisitions Committee.
 The Audit Committee met five times during our last fiscal year.
-Our Compensation Committee met six times during our last fiscal year.
-Our Nominating and Governance Committee met four times during our last fiscal year.
+Our Compensation Committee met four times during our last fiscal year.
+Our Nominating and Governance Committee met five times during our last fiscal year.
 Our Mergers and Acquisitions Committee did not meet separately during our last fiscal year.
-During our last fiscal year, each director attended at least 75% of the aggregate of (i) the total number of meetings of our Board of Directors held during the period for which he or she had been a director and (ii) the total number of meetings held by all committees of our Board of Directors on which he or she served during the periods that he or she served.
+During our last fiscal year, each director attended at least 75% of the aggregate of (i) the total number of meetings held by all committees of our Board of Directors on which he or she served during the periods that he or she served.
 We strongly encourage our directors to attend our Annual Meeting.
+Seven of our directors attended our 2023 annual meeting of stockholders.

-The composition and responsibilities of each of the standing committees of our Board of Directors are described below.
+The current composition and responsibilities of each of the standing committees of our Board of Directors are described below.
 Members serve on these committees until their resignation or until otherwise determined by our Board of Directors.
 Our Board of Directors may establish other committees as it deems necessary or appropriate from time to time.